PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 Direct Steering
 ---------------

-In certain scenarios, e.g., developing a specific behavior model, you may not want to have a fixed set of stages along the path of an agent, but want to be more flexible.
+In certain scenarios, e.g., developing a specific behavior model, you may want to bypass the decision-making process modeled by the journeys.
-For this purpose, *JuPedSim* offers a method called "direct steering" it moves an agent to specific position in the walkable area on the shortest path avoiding any obstacles (see :ref:`Way finding <Way finding>`).
+For this purpose, *JuPedSim* offers a method called "direct steering", it moves an agent to a specific position in the walkable area on the shortest path (see :ref:`Way finding <Way finding>`).
 To use direct steering in your simulation, you need to add a direct steering stage and a journey consisting only of the stage to the simulation:

 .. code:: python